LehtinenHenna/delivery-api/README.md

 ```
 pip3 install -r requirements.txt
 ```
+Note: Python of version 3.11.6 has been used when developing and running this project.

 # Running the application
 To start the server in development mode, run the following command: